MarioMingarro/ClimaRep/README.md

 Citation
 If you use this package in your research, please cite both the package and the underlying methodology paper:

-[Instructions on how to cite the R package - e.g., using citation("[Package Name]")]
+> Mingarro & Lobo (2018).
+Environmental representativeness and the role of emitter and recipient areas in the future trajectory of a protected area under climate change (https://doi.org/10.32800/abc.2018.41.0333)

 Contributing
-[Optional: Instructions on how others can contribute to the package development]

 Getting Help
-If you encounter issues or have questions, please open an issue on the GitHub repository: [https://github.com/[Your GitHub Username]/[Repository Name]/issues](https://github.com/[Your GitHub Username]/[Repository Name]/issues)
+If you encounter issues or have questions, please open an issue on the GitHub repository: [https://github.com/

 License
 [Specify the package license, e.g., MIT, GPL-3]